Find ethical gifts made in Britain with love and care for the environment.

 Love this Unwind candle, made with a relaxing combination of floral lavender and sweet marjoram organic essential oils to help create a calming space and de-stress tired minds.
 It’s hand poured into a British made hand-blown glass with a wood wick, which when lit will crackle and glow giving out a warm and calming, aromatic scent.

-This is my favourite of the jar candles for this time of year: winter bergamot is designed to transport you to Southern Italy where the plant blossoms in winter and the light citrusy scent is spiced with a hint of clove to evoke feelings of comfort.
+This is my favourite of the jar candles for this time of year.
+Winter bergamot is designed to transport you to Southern Italy to evoke feelings of comfort.
 Perfect for slow winter mornings.

 I love their Winter Gardener’s, Box £50, Winter Beauty Box, £45 and Winter Kitchen Box, £50 but am really tempted to go for the Winter Hamper offer where you buy all three and save £10 by entering the code WINTERHAMPER at checkout before 7th December.

-Another love of mine is wonderful Sussex-based A.S Apothecary, a small-batch distillery making natural scents, creams, aromatic waters and balms from flowers, leaves, bark, roots, blossom and moss that they either grow or pick wild.
+Another love of mine is wonderful A.S Apothecary, in Sussex.
+It’s a small-batch distillery making natural scents, creams, aromatic waters and balms from natural ingredients they grow or pick wild.
 Packaging is simple and beautiful without outer cardboard boxes to avoid creating waste.

-This golden balm glides on like silk, melts to the touch and is charged with ten active botanical oils and five essential oils to deeply hydrate, soften and rejuvenate your skin, promoting skin health and a glowing, youthful complexion.
-Utterly heavenly by itself, or complimented perfectly by one of these Aromatic Waters:
+This golden balm glides on like silk and melts to the touch.
+Ten active botanical oils and five essential oils deeply hydrate, soften and rejuvenate your skin.
+Utterly heavenly by itself, or works perfectly with one of these Aromatic Waters:

 And finally, probably the most perfect pampering beauty treat is this Festive Self Care box by BAO Skincare (listed in our directory here).

-It includes £71 worth of products (so a saving of £20) all made using natural ingredients with care for the environment.
-Founder of MOA, Beth, is committed to creating effective skincare that customers could trust to do what it promised.
-All her products are made using plant based ingredients, including organic nut butters, essential oils and powerful plant and flower oils to nourish, repair and cleanse the skin naturally.
+It includes £71 worth of products all made using natural ingredients with care for the environment.
+Founder of MOA, Beth, creates effective skincare that customers can trust.
+All her products use plant ingredients, including organic nut butters, essential oils and powerful plant and flower oils.
+The combination will nourish, repair and cleanse the skin naturally.

 The time off around Christmas can be a welcome opportunity to give yourself and your skin some TLC.
-This beautifully wrapped gift box contains R&R Bath salts, Shea Mandarin body cream, Coconut Grapefruit Body Scrub, Foot Rescue and a set of 3 lip balms for good measure.
+This beautiful gift box contains R&R Bath salts, Shea Mandarin body cream, Coconut Grapefruit Body Scrub, Foot Rescue and a set of 3 lip balms for good measure.

 Are you a maker or creative course provider?
 Like to list with us and benefit from joining our supportive community?
 We’d love to hear from you.
 Check out the packages we offer on our Join Us page and get more details from our Information pack here